 “It’s weird that photographers spend years or even a whole lifetime, trying to capture moments that added together, don’t even amount to a couple of hours.” -James Lalropui Keivom

-James Keivom is a freelance photojournalist out of Boulder Colorado.
+James Keivom works as a photojournalist at an online job.
 I could have picked a more famous photographer, but then I would have lost something in the telling of this segment of the story.
 James discovered, early on, the aspect of storytelling that if lost makes all the other stuff we’ve been through over the last few days irrelevant.
 Telling stories is a passion, and the sooner you accept that, the better your stories will be.

 On what he’s learned about photojournalism he said,